wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/http_out_node.md

 An [HTTPOutNode](/kapacitor/v1.3/nodes/http_out_node/) caches the most recent data for each group it has received.

-The cached data is available at the given endpoint.
-The endpoint is the relative path from the API endpoint of the running task.
-For example if the task endpoint is at `/kapacitor/v1/tasks/<task_id>` and endpoint is `top10`, then the data can be requested from `/kapacitor/v1/tasks/<task_id>/top10`.

 **Standard Constructor**

 | Signature |  Description |